 Industrial Organization: A Strategic Approach by Church & Ware.
 Irwin McGraw-Hill.
-[Optional]
+Available as pdf on Blackboard [Optional]

 A detailed reading list and course calendar will be distributed during the first week of classes.
 The assigned reading material will be articles, chapters, and case decisions/filings.
 The readings will be available in the library and/or online.